microsoft/fhir-codegen/docfx/index.md

 Project source code is hosted on [GitHub](https://github.com/microsoft/fhir-codegen).

 All projects are currently built on .Net 6.0 and tested on multiple platforms, though Windows is the primary development platform.
-The .Net 6.0 SDK and runtimes are available for free at: https://dotnet.microsoft.com/en-us/download .
+The .Net 6.0 SDK and runtimes are available for free from [Microsoft](https://dotnet.microsoft.com/en-us/download).

 ## Microsoft.Health.Fhir.CodeGenCommon